sassman/t-rec-rs/README.md

 If you are not happy with the idle detection and optimization, you can disable it with the `-n` or `--natural` parameter.
 By doing so, you would get the very natural timeline of typing and recording as you do it.
 In this case there will be no optimizations performed.

+### Disable shadow border decor

+In order to disable the drop shadow border decor you have to pass `-p none` as an argument.
+If your only want to change the color of the background you can use `-b black` for example to have a black background.

 ## Hidden Gems